 David’s concern for animal welfare also extends beyond his own farms; he is at the forefront of a growing group of progressive farmers who understand that animal health and welfare have as much to do with strong genetics as with farming practices.
-The major limiting factor in poultry welfare today is the sad reality that poultry have been bred to maximize characteristics that improve profitability, like feed conversion (the rate at which livestock convert feed into flesh), while the wellbeing of the birds has been ignored.
-This approach to breeding has created birds whose genetics make them suffer more bone breaks1, have higher incidence of sickness2, and a slew of other maladies including reproductive disease3—in sum, it has led to deformed, unhealthy birds.
+The philosophy behind today’s hybrid poultry maximizes genetic characteristics that improve profitability, like feed conversion (the rate at which livestock turn feed into flesh), but ignores the birds’ wellbeing.
+This approach to breeding has created birds whose genetics make them suffer more bone breaks1, have higher incidence of sickness2, and reproductive disease3—in sum, it has led to deformed, unhealthy birds.
 David himself came face to face with this problem a few years ago:

 In 2004, we were raising alternative, modified-industrial breeds of chickens.
 One day I was showing my wife around one of the chicken houses.
 As I proudly talked on and on about how our farm was on the cutting edge of poultry, and how these birds were antibiotic-free, free-range, and organic, etc., she stood, with a tear in her eye, looking at one small chicken.
 Clearly unable to walk normally, the chick just hobbled awkwardly and then crashed to the ground, over and over.
 When she asked me why the chicken couldn’t stand despite all the ‘cutting edge’ advantages I mentioned, I explained that if people wanted cheap, boneless breast meat, that meant more breast and a lot less bone for the animal; if you have one thing you have to sacrifice another.
 It hit me then that we weren’t quite doing enough.
 We needed to concentrate welfare on better genes.”

-Today Pitman Farms is the second-largest producer of Heritage, Standard-Bred poultry in the country.
-David raises Heritage turkeys, along with several other alternative breeds, and raises chickens whose genetic makeup is between typical industrial birds and the gold standard of Heritage.
-Because consumer demand for Heritage isn’t large enough yet, he still raises some higher-welfare industrial breeds—at least for now.
+Today Pitman Farms is the second-largest producer of heritage, Standard-Bred poultry in the country.
+David raises heritage turkeys, along with several other alternative breeds, and raises chickens whose genetic makeup is between typical industrial birds and the gold standard of heritage.
+He still raises some higher welfare industrial breeds—at least for now.

-David would love to raise more Heritage birds—including Heritage chickens, ducks, and geese—but he has to wait for consumer demand to make that possible.
-Luckily, that is exactly the direction in which David sees consumer preferences moving.
-When asked about the future of his farms and Heritage birds, he said: “I think more so than any time before, there is an increasing demand for alternatives to hybrid [industrial] birds, toward truly slow-growing Heritage birds.
+When asked about the future of his farms and heritage birds, he said: “I think more so than any time before, there is an increasing demand for alternatives to hybrid [industrial] birds, toward truly slow-growing heritage birds.
 Historically, as people have become more aware of animal welfare issues, and of the relationship between these issues and their health as a consumers, they sought change: first they wanted free range, then they wanted organic.
 Now, as customers recognize that there is more to welfare than how the birds are raised, they are going to demand birds like Heritage.
 We’ll be ready to meet that need.”